 You’ll see a trail leading up the North face of the hill – follow that to meet the ridge.
-You can actually see Ant Knolls from here, with the snowy top.
+You can actually see Ant Knolls from here, with the double peak ahead.

-Like I mentioned before if you take the loop, you’ll see a 2nd trail split for trail 157.
+You’ll see a 2nd trail split for trail 157, turn left.
 You should be hiking uphill now towards the Ant Knolls.

 Almost to the first Ant Knoll.
-You can see the large cairn now!
+You can barely see the cairn now!

 On top of the first Ant Knolls!
 The dogs were so excited to be hiking with each other, plus those views!
 So Pretty!

 From left to right is Mama (roughly an 11 year old mutt, Riley (a 2 year old yellow lab), and my Charlie (10 year old golden lab).

 Awesome day out with my baby and our buddy!

 Get 10% off your headbands order from Lilac Market Headbands, just use the code “HIKE” at checkout!
 They have SO many cute styles!